Ayush-learner44/Thesis/README.md

 A stealth flood that completes ≥10% of its handshakes evades a completion-ratio detector by design — its ratio overlaps the RTT-lagged benign region, so no threshold separates them without new false positives.
-Catching it needs an orthogonal signal (short-window SYN volume / destination entropy), left as future work.
+Closing it is the current next step: retrain the model on partial-completion samples plus SYN-volume features.

+Spoofing detection is **detection-only** — it names the victim but does not mitigate.
+The correct response (forged sources can't be blocked) is victim-side rate-limiting + SYN cookies + an RST-innocence whitelist, and the `card_thresh` floor should become an **adaptive, baseline-relative** threshold for real-world (non-testbed) traffic.